Reimbursement Risk Assessment

-Abelacimab for thrombosis (e.g. atrial fibrillation-related stroke prevention and venous thromboembolism) as of January 2026
+Abelacimab thrombosis (e.g. atrial fibrillation-related stroke prevention and venous thromboembolism)

 Clinical effectiveness